Nude recreation: Nudity at festivals

 Woodstock in 1969 was the first example of widespread, spontaneous nudity at a music festival.
 The Nambassa festivals held in New Zealand in the 1970s continued this phenomenon.
 Of the 75,000 patrons who attended the 1979 Nambassa three-day counterculture festival, an estimated 35% chose to remove their clothing, preferring complete or partial nudity.
 In the 21st century, music festivals such as Coachella have returned to being outdoor concerts whose attendees tend toward costumes rather than nudity, however there may be the occasional nude event.
 "The Meredith Gift" is a nude running race at the Meredith Music Festival near the town of Meredith in Victoria, Australia.

 While including music, Burning Man is a more diverse arts and culture event where "camps" range from non-sexual nudity to overtly sexually themed nudity.
 Since 2004 there has been a naked bike ride known as the "Naked Pub Crawl".
 The Folsom Street Fair held in San Francisco is a leather and BDSM-themed fair.
 Nudist festivals are held to celebrate particular days of the year, and in many such events nude bodypainting is also common, such as Neptune Day Festival held in Koktebel, Crimea to depict mythological events.

 Organized by the Federación Nudista de México (Mexican Nudist Federation) since 2016 when Zipolite beach nudity was legalized, Festival Nudista Zipolite occurs annually on the first weekend of February.

+British Naturism hosts a number of festivals every year, where participants spend the entire time naked.
+The largest of these, Nudefest, was founded in 2007 and sees hundreds of attendees every year gathering for live music, dancing, and other naked events.

 In Israel there was an area for public nudity in several festivals such as: "Bombamela", "Bereshit" and "Shantipi".
 The largest naturist festival that is dedicated to public nudity is the "Pashut" desert festival, that takes places twice a year and is open also to tourists, although most of the participants are locals.